Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 In addition, $\Omega$ is said to satisfy the \textit{vanishing Reifenberg condition} if for any $\delta\in(0,1)$, there exists $R_{\delta}>0$ such that $\Omega$ satisfies the $(\delta,R_{\delta})$-Reifenberg condition.
-Note that the vanishing Reifenberg condition is weaker than the $C^1$-boundary condition; see Example \ref{220910305}.
+Note that the vanishing Reifenberg condition is weaker than having $C^1$ boundary; see Example \ref{220910305}.

-In this subsection, we deal with the totally vanishing exterior Reifenberg condition, which is a generalization of the vanishing Reifenberg condition.
+In this subsection, we deal with the totally vanishing exterior Reifenberg condition, which was introduced in~\cite{Seo202404}.
 We obtain a result similar to Corollary \ref{2208131026} for domains satisfying the totally vanishing exterior Reifenberg condition (see Corollary \ref{22.07.17.109}).

 \begin{defn}[Exterior Reifenberg condition] \,\,

 \begin{enumerate}